gasparka/thesis/docs/2_pyha.rst

 desired format, in this work Pyha has been designed to automate this step i.e. every assign to fixed-point variable is resized to the initial format, the bounds may be taken from the assigned value if initial value is lazy.

-Synthesis results :numref:`rtl_sfix_saturate` show that inputs and outputs are now 18-bits wide, this is due the use of default fixed-point type.
+Synthesis results in :numref:`rtl_sfix_saturate` show that inputs and outputs are now 18-bits wide, this is due the use of default fixed-point type.
-Another big addition is the saturation logic, which prevents the wraparound behaviour by saturating the value instead.
+Another main addition is the saturation logic, which prevents the wraparound behaviour by saturating the value instead.
 Wraparound related bugs can be very hard to find, thus it is suggested to keep saturation logic enabled when the overflows are possible.